sayurimizuguchi/conversation-with-discovery/README.md

 # Assistant with Discovery

-This is a simple example application based on the IBM Developers Official Conversation Simple repository, [conversation-simple](https://github.com/watson-developer-cloud/assistant-simple).

-This project is focused on show how to use Watson Assistant (Formerly Conversation) with Discovery, and send your Discovery queries to the user in your Virtual Assistant.
+This project is focused on show how to use _Watson Assistant_ (Formerly Conversation) with _Watson Discovery_, and send your Discovery queries to the user in your Virtual Assistant.

 Awesome, right?
 Everything open source!

-You can open ISSUES if you are having problems in using the repository.

 ## Basic feature list:

  * An IBM Bluemix account.
- * Conversation and Discovery for Watson Services.
+ * Conversation and Discovery from AI - Watson Services.
- * Node.js server installed.
+ * Node.js installed.

 ## Before you begin